 Moreover, AMUNDI's Responsible Investment Policy sets out an active approach to engagement that promotes dialogue with investee companies including those in the portfolio of this product.
-Our Annual Engagement Report, available on https://about.amundi.com/esg-documentation, provides detailed reporting on this engagement and its results
+Our Annual Engagement Report, available on https://about.amundi.com/esg-documentation, provides detailed reporting on this engagement and its results benchmarks are indexes to measure whether the financial product attains the environmental or social characteristics that they promote.
+The sustainable investment objective is attained by aligning the carbon footprint reduction objectives of the fund with MSCI World Climate Paris Aligned Net USD Index.
+The portfolio carbon footprint intensity is calculated as an asset weighted portfolio average and compared to the asset weighted carbon footprint intensity of the Index.

-How did this financial product perform compared to the reference benchmark ?
+How did this financial product perform compared to the reference benchmark?